 The machine is largely stainless, easy-to-use, and makes excellent espresso.
-(If you get one, by the way, don’t get suckered into buying proprietary cleaning tablets; these are a fraction of the price for the same thing.)
+(If you get one, by the way, you don’t need to buy proprietary cleaning tablets; these are a fraction of the price for the same thing.)

 That ceramic mug in the photo was made by my mother before I was born.
 It’s nice to have a few old family relics in daily use aboard after decades of sitting on a Kentucky shelf.